spaceskyentist/coding_setup_srshaver/step3_config_git.md

 You may be prompted to log into GitHub via your browser or VS Code.
 Do it... or else...

-### Option 6.2: If you have a populated GitHub repo:
+### Option 6.2: If you have an established and populated GitHub repo:
 1. If you have a project folder, but it's not yet connected to GitHub do:

    In Terminal, in VS Code, run the following: